jenishngl/country-list/README.md

 # country-list

-This is a simple project for learning Quarkus.
+This is a simple project for learning Quarkus with REST.
 This has a REST GET & POST method for fetching countries and adding more countries

 This project uses Quarkus, the Supersonic Subatomic Java Framework.